apache/flink/docs/concepts/flink-architecture.md

   * **Dispatcher**

-    The _Dispatcher_ provides a REST interface to submit Flink applications for execution and starts a new JobManager for each submitted job.
+    The _Dispatcher_ provides a REST interface to submit Flink applications for execution and starts a new JobMaster for each submitted job.
 It also runs the Flink WebUI to provide information about job executions.

   * **JobMaster**